uwctri/AddValidationTypes/README.md

 ## Setting up a new validation type

-Validation types require a display name, a unique internal name, and two regular expressions that can be sued to perform validation on fields.
+Validation types require a display name, a unique internal name, and two regular expressions that can be used to perform validation on fields.
 Sites like [Regexr](https://regexr.com/) can be used to design and easily test both JS and PCRE (PHP) regex.
-As of 2018 their are not many differences between JS and PCRE regex, but their are many [sites](https://gist.github.com/CMCDragonkai/6c933f4a7d713ef712145c5eb94a1816) that detail in painful detail any discrepancies.
-Unless you are using exotic features, you will likely be able to simply test and verify that your pattern works as expected for both PHP and JS.
+As of 2018 their are not many differences between JS and PCRE regex, but their are many [sites](https://gist.github.com/CMCDragonkai/6c933f4a7d713ef712145c5eb94a1816) that explain, in painful detail, any discrepancies.
+Unless you are using exotic features, you will likely be able to simply test and verify your one pattern works as expected for both PHP and JS.

 ## Considered